 We wear masks amongst our peers which serves to uphold and further reinforce the stereotype of being the real man we need people to believe we are.
-Or we adopt traits that allow us to fleetingly dull the inner pain – we take to the bottle or the chemical and often both.
-But we are acutely aware that beneath this facade that threatens to crack at any moment our voices are silently screaming out to be heard, listened to, acted upon – but the silence of the real man ensures nothing is heard and the real man within us remains in check – maintained all the way through to the point that for some of us – we would rather die than say "I need help."
+Or we adopt lifestyles that allow us to fleetingly dull the inner pain; we take to the bottle or the chemical and often both.
+But we are acutely aware that beneath this facade that threatens to crack at any moment our voices are silently screaming out to be heard, listened to, acted upon.
+But the silence of the real man ensures nothing is heard and the real man facade remains in check – maintained all the way through to the point that for some of us – we would rather die than admit “I need help.”

-And when we take our own lives, it's not selfish to us – we do this because we believe we are of no value; we believe we don't belong; we believe you would be better off without us…we believe that for everybody, including ourselves, we would be better off dead.
+And when we take our own lives, it’s not selfish to us – we do this because we believe we are of no value.
+We believe we don’t belong.
+We honestly believe you would be better off without us.
+We believe that for everybody, including ourselves, we would be better off dead.

 So there needs to be a change, a major shift in understanding across society because being ‘real men’ in the traditional sense is killing us.

-There is no strength in silence…Real Men reach out.
+There is no strength in silence.
+A real man reaches out.

 For more information on the work we do at Forward For Life >>> Get In Touch